fit-r2lab/demo-cefore/README.md

 ### How to run the demo

+**Prerequisites**:

-**Prerequisites**: You should have an account and a reserved slice on R2lab and have installed a few software on your machine.
+You should have an account and a reserved slice on R2lab and have installed a few software on your machine.

-* To sign up and reserve a slice, see [https://r2lab.inria.fr/tuto-010-registration.md]()
+* To sign up and reserve a slice, click [here](https://r2lab.inria.fr/tuto-010-registration.md).
-* To install the few companion software, see [https://r2lab.inria.fr/tuto-030-nepi-ng-install.md]()
+* To install the few companion software, click [here](https://r2lab.inria.fr/tuto-030-nepi-ng-install.md).

-**Publisher host**: Choose the host you want to use as the publisher of the video file.
-We provide a Dockerfile (within the publisher directory) with Cefore and iperf installed that you can use for the demo.
-To build the corresponding image, run on an empty directory of the publisher host the following command:
+You need to run the publisher on some host of your choice.
+We provide a Dockerfile (within the publisher directory) that is ready to use for the demo with Cefore and iperf binaries installed.
+To build the corresponding docker image, run on an empty directory of the publisher host the following command:

 * docker build -t cefore_publisher .